Updated: Jul 14

 Williams later reported…”I went on through the War to the surrender and this was the hottest battle I was in.
 The bullets fairly rained all around me for a time and I got behind a small post oak tree and I have thought that tree saved my life and yet I do not think it was more than one foot through.”
 (4)

-General William Wirt Allen's and Colonel Hannon's Brigades of cavalry(Kelly's Division), fighting on the left of Ashby, had given way after enduring intense fire as Granbury's infantry came into place behind them.
+General William Wirt Allen's and Colonel Hannon's Brigades of cavalry(Kelly's Division), fighting on the left of Ashby, had given way as Granbury's infantry came into place behind them.
 Captain Samuel Foster of the 24th Texas Cavalry (Dismounted) of Granbury’s command stated, “These Cavalry men had been keeping up a very heavy fire until our arrival, when it got too hot for them."
 (12) Despite Foster’s dismissive description, General W. W. Allen’s men had by all accounts fought stubbornly and at great cost to keep the first waves of Wood’s Infantry division at bay until the men of Granbury’s Brigade were in place, the latter yelling “Hurrah for the Cavalry” as Kelly’s troopers passed through their line(13).
 Fearing an attack on his left, Cleburne would continue to hold his remaining Infantry in reserve.
-This would leave Ashby’s Tennessee Cavalry Brigade of Hume’s Division, despite being driven back several times would continue to hold the ridge to the right of Granbury without assistance.
+This would leave Ashby’s Tennessee Cavalry Brigade of Hume’s Division would continue to hold to the right of Granbury unassisted, however.